EcoPasteHub/EcoPaste/README.md

 ## Q&A

 <details>
 <summary>1.
-"EcoPaste Is Damaged and Can't Be Opened" on MacOS </summary>
+"EcoPaste.app is damaged and can't be opened" on MacOS </summary>

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./images/damaged-dark.en-US.png" />